 Output Outcome Potential Impact SDG Impacted SDG Target 1.
-11 locations across 3 places (Udumalpet, Tirupur, and Vellakovil) identified for the project 1.
-23,484 trees planted in these 11 locations ben- efitting the local Increased green coverge Improved and quality environ- 13 CLIMATE ACTION 13.1 - Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries 2.
-5+ internal staff volun- teered for the activity population and the environment ment 3.
-Removal and storage of carbon from the atmo- sphere (climate change mitiga- tion) 4.
-Reduced urban 15 ORLAND 13.b - Promote mechanisms for raising capacity for effective climate change-related planning and management in least developed countries and small island developing States, including focusing on women, youth and local and marginalized communities heat island effect by reflecting sun- light and provision of shade 5. ~230+ tonnes CO2 sequestered/ offset 15.1 - By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements 15.2 - By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globall Kunavakkam village was selected for implementation of the activity along with other 7 villages Received buy-in from the panchayat heads and other village community members D2D survey was conducted across all the houses in the village Trainers were trained on the segregation, composting of organic waste, and raising awareness on the need for waste management 3 bins (dry, wet and reject waste) were distributed to each of the 800 families that were part of the project.
-700 households were given awareness on waste segregation 233 Self Help Group members participated in the training on waste management in 3 villages - Kunnavakkam, Anuman- 752 girls from 1st to 8th grades were reached out through 12 Siksha Sahayaks.
+11 locations across 3 places (Udumalpet, Tirupur, and Vellakovil) identified for the project 2.
+5+ internal staff volunteered for the activity 1.
+23,484 trees planted in these 11 locations benefitting the local population and the environment Increased green coverge Improved and quality environment Removal and storage of carbon from the atmosphere (climate change mitigation) Reduced urban heat island effect by reflecting sunlight and provision of shade ~230+ tonnes CO2 sequestered/offset 13 13.1 - Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries 13.b - Promote mechanisms for raising capacity for effective climate change-related planning and management in least developed countries and small island developing States, including focusing on women, youth and local and marginalized communities 15.1 - By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements 15.2 - By 2020, promote the imple- mentation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globall 1.
+Kunavakkam village was selected for implementation of the activity along with other 7 villages 2.
+Received buy-in from the panchayat heads and other village community members 3.
+D2D survey was conducted across all the houses in the village 4.
+Trainers were trained on the segregation, composting of organic waste, and raising awareness on the need for waste management 5.
+3 bins (dry, wet and reject waste) were distributed to each of the 800 families that were part of the project.
+6. 700 households were given awareness on waste segregation 7.
+20 beneficiaries in Anjur main village wre trained on use home composting method and distributed home composters.
+752 girls from 1st to 8th grades were reached out through 12 Siksha Sahayaks.
 82 girls started attending school regularly, and 8 dropout girls were mainstreamed into education.
 38 girls had an enhanced under- standing of life skills.
 They have become more confident and started talking about issues impacting them.
-Increase in the attendance regularity of girls in primary grades by 7% over the past 7 months Increase in the rejoining of school dropouts Increased awareness amongst the community on the importance of girls' education, factors impacting girls' education, and menstrual health and hygiene.
-Increase awareness amongst teachers on the need to be more conscious about gender attitudes and practices in school.
-12 RESTONSIBLE CONSIDERATION AND PRIDUCTION AND PRIPUMPENT AND PRI 4.1 - By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes 4.2 - By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education 4.3 - By 2030, ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university 4.5 - By 2030, eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations thai and Eachanka.
+1. Increase in the attendance regularity of girls in primary grades by 7% over the past 7 months 2.
+Increase in the rejoining of school dropouts 3.
+Increased awareness amongst the community on the importance of girls' education, factors impacting girls' education, and menstrual health and hygiene.
+4. Increase awareness amongst teachers on the need to be more conscious about gender attitudes and practices in school.
+12 (See See See See See See See See See Se 4.1 - By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes 4.2 - By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education 4.3 - By 2030, ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university 4.5 - By 2030, eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations home composters

-S. No. CSR Project Beneficiary Type No. of beneficiary Input Activity ir h Distribution of ndividual house- lold and commu- lity waste bins
+S. No. CSR Project Beneficiary Type No. of beneficiary Input Activity 2.
+Distribution of individual household and community waste bins